tinacms/tinacms/.changeset/small-ways-switch.md

 '@tinacms/cli': patch
 ---

-Adds additional validation for mismatches of the tina cloud schema and the local version
+Adds additional validation of the local tina schema and the remote version to prevent inconsistent behavior when changes are not committed to the remote GitHub repository.
+Related issue: https://github.com/tinacms/tinacms/issues/5221